OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 - MSTG-RESILIENCE-1: "The app detects, and responds to, the presence of a rooted or jailbroken device either by alerting the user or terminating the app."
 - MSTG-RESILIENCE-2: "The app prevents debugging and/or detects, and responds to, a debugger being attached.
 All available debugging protocols must be covered."
 - MSTG-RESILIENCE-3: "The app detects, and responds to, tampering with executable files and critical data within its own sandbox."
+- MSTG‑RESILIENCE‑4: "The app detects, and responds to, the presence of widely used reverse engineering tools and frameworks on the device."
+- MSTG‑RESILIENCE‑5: "The app detects, and responds to, being run in an emulator."
 - MSTG-RESILIENCE-10: "The app implements a 'device binding' functionality using a device fingerprint derived from multiple properties unique to the device."
 - MSTG-RESILIENCE-11: "All executable files and libraries belonging to the app are either encrypted on the file level and/or important code and data segments inside the executables are encrypted or packed.
 Trivial static analysis does not reveal important code or data."